Narrowing list in search for Gachagua successors amid impeachment saga

 For Mr Irungu Kang’ata, those fronting him argue that he comes from vote-rich Murang’a County with over 650,000 registered voters which cannot be ignored by President Ruto who still has second term campaigns to deal with.

-He is also seen as a person with conciliatory tone and interpersonal skills.
+He is also seen as a person with a conciliatory tone and interpersonal skills.

 Mr Kang’ata is also seen as among the first MPs who assisted the President when he started making forays in Mt Kenya region in 2014 while Kindiki was also part of the sky team.